 Usually, certified homeopaths establish an independent practice and work from their office, home office or a telehealth portal.
 With homeopathic expertise certified practitioners may also use the opportunity to join a group of health professionals offering a variety of healing modalities.

 Homeopathy has proven to support and enhance wellness services provided by health care practitioners such as acupuncturists, chiropractors, counselors, massage therapists, midwifes, nurses, nutritionists, physicians, physical therapists and psychotherapists.
 Whether you are establishing a practice in homeopathy, or adding homeopathy to an existing health care practice, homeopathy offers a powerful and practical agent of healing.

-Homeopathy – a nice fit with other healing modalities:
+Homeopathy – a great fit with other wellness modalities:

 I have a whole new set of powerful, yet gentle tools in my medicine bag.

 I love combining homeopathy and Chinese medicine in my practice.
 Both of these holistic modalities look at the person on multiple levels, and both focus on working with the vital force (Qi in Chinese medicine) to bring about healing.
 The symptoms are viewed as signs of imbalance in the body that point to the medicine that needs to be used.
 I can’t imagine practicing without both of these tools.
 Both modalities are complete in themselves, but I have found that acupuncture and herbs help me balance and support the organs and organ systems in the body, while homeopathy excels at treating the emotional layers involved in disease.